The Bealey Hotel, where our story begins.

 In 1993, Paddy Freaney was about to take over the management of a pub called the Bealey Hotel in the remote Arthurs Pass region of the Southern Alps of the South Island.

-Just days before taking up his new appointment, Paddy had visited a newspaper office in Christchurch with an astonishing claim that he and his friends had recently spotted a massive Moa bird in Arthurs Pass.
+Just days before taking up his new appointment, Paddy had visited a newspaper office in the city of Christchurch with an astonishing claim that he and two of his friends had spotted a massive Moa bird in Arthurs Pass.

-This huge flightless bird, 12-feet high, had been thought extinct since the year 1493.
-That's right, over 500 years ago!
+This huge flightless bird that grew up to 12-feet in height was thought to have been extinct since around the year 1493 AD.
+More than 500 years ago!

-Paddy even had photos to support his claim, and although blurry, experts decreed that they looked authentic, with the proportions of the bird in the photo looking absolutely right.
+Paddy even had photos to support his claim, and although blurry, experts who examined them closely announced that they looked authentic, with the proportions of the bird in the photo looking absolutely right.

 Other experts verified that the photos had not been doctored in any way - they were genuine.

-This sensational discovery spread like wildfire around New Zealand and the world; in today’s parlance they would say it went ‘viral’ with international newspapers picking up the story and international reporters even turning up at the Bealey Hotel, hoping for a sighting.
+This sensational discovery spread like wildfire around New Zealand and the world, with international newspapers picking up the story and international reporters even turning up at the Bealey Hotel, hoping for a sighting.

 But despite further attempts by friends and adventurers to find the elusive bird, no further sighting of the Moa were ever made.